snowplow/snowplowanalytics.com/_posts/2018-02-19-snowplow-objective-c-tracker-0.8.0-released/index.md

 [tracker trackPushNotificationEvent:event];
 {% endhighlight %}

+MIKE TO ADD DOCUMENTATION LINK.

 <h2><a name="swift-demo">3.
 Swift demonstration app</a></h2>

 To provide an example of how the tracker integrates into a Swift project, we've added a Swift demonstration app.

 Helpful points are addressed: [exception catching, and importing][swift-docs].

+I DON'T UNDERSTAND THE ABOVE SENTENCE ^^

-Also take note of [how to view generated interfaces][swift-interfaces] which are essential for finding the type signatures of the methods translated from Objective-C to Swift.
+It's also important to familiarize yourself with [how to view generated interfaces][swift-interfaces] - essential for finding the type signatures of the tracker methods when translated from Objective-C to Swift.

 <h2><a name="xcode9">4.
 XCode 9 bugfixes</a></h2>

-To improve compatibility with XCode 9 we have updated the Tracker as follows:

-* Fix a naming conflict in the SnowplowTests bundle ([#343][343])
+To improve compatibility with XCode 9 we have fixed a naming conflict in the SnowplowTests bundle ([issue #343][343]).

-This fixes a compile-time error also found in the [Obj-C Client for Iglu][iglu-client], a dependency of the Tracker.
+We also fixed a compile-time error found in the [Obj-C Client for Iglu][iglu-client], and updated a dependency of the Tracker.

+^^ WHAT IS THE TICKET FOR THIS ONE?

 <h2><a name="changes">5.
 Other changes</a></h2>